 - Some medicines like probiotics or medicines for the protection of your stomach are usually prescribed by your doctor with antibiotics.
 They are necessary to take with them.

 - It is necessary to keep the exact time difference between doses of antibiotics to get the best results.

 - Some antibiotics lose their efficacy if taken with milk, so ask your doctor or pharmacist for that.

 Hence, it is very important to follow your doctor’s instructions while taking antibiotics.
 Do not take antibiotics without a doctor’s consultation.
 Antibiotics should be taken when you truly need them, so doctors should prescribe them with caution and patients should take them according to the prescription.
 It is not only beneficial to you but also for the whole population.
-You can also consult with Best General Physician in Lahore, Karachi, Islamabad or main cities of Pakistan and get yourself properly evaluated on a regular basis.
+You can also consult with best general physician in Lahore, Karachi, Islamabad or the main cities of Pakistan and get yourself properly evaluated on a regular basis.

 The class of medicines that kills living agents like bacteria, fungus, parasites, etc. are known as antibiotics.

 Common flu is caused by the virus and does not need antibiotics for its cure.

 Is it important to complete an antibiotics course?